It’s Thursday and I’m supposed to meet her at Starbucks in 30 minutes.

 It was one of the best times we’d had in the nine months we’d been meeting.
 We laughed and chatted and lost track of time.
 Before we left I prayed for her about the things she’d shared, not because that’s what a mentor would do, but because I felt like I wanted to.
 It was so relaxing and comfortable to just be myself and not overanalyze everything I said or did.

 This plays out in more areas than just my mentoring relationship.

 If I’m not being real with my husband, friends and relations how can they have an authentic relationship with me?
-They need to know the messes I’m dealing with, the struggles I’m having and the fears that haunt me.
+They need to know the messes I deal with, the struggles I have and the fears that haunt me.
 That way they can help me walk through it and rejoice with me when they’re really overcome, and not just covered up.

 It’s a classic example, but still poignant, to compare the way I was acting to the Pharisees in Jesus’ time.
 In Matthew 23 Jesus rebukes the Pharisees by saying to them,

 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of dead men’s bones and everything unclean.”